oslabs-beta/dangoDB/README.md

 ## <a name="description"></a>Description

-<strong>dangoDB</strong> is a light-weight MongoDB Object Document Mapper (ODM) library that was built for Deno.
-It provides the core functionality and familiar look and feel of established Node-based libraries for the Deno runtime.
-With dangoDB, developers can construct schemas, models, and enforce them type-casting and schema validation to structure their databases.
+<strong>dangoDB</strong> is a light-weight MongoDB Object Document Mapper (ODM) library built for the Deno runtime.
+It provides the core functionality and familiar look and feel of established Node-based libraries.
+With dangoDB, developers can construct schemas and models, and they can enforce strict type-casting and schema validation to structure their databases.
 The query functions available from the deno_mongo driver can all be accessed with ease.

-In addition, we built a user-friendly web-based GUI that auto-generates schema for clients(users?) to copy and paste directly into their code.
+In addition, we built a user-friendly web-based [GUI](https://dangodb.land/schema) that auto-generates schema for users to copy and paste directly into their code.
-(insert link)

 ## <a name="get-started"></a>Getting Started

-First be sure that you have Deno runtime installed and configured.
+First, be sure that you have [Deno](https://deno.land) runtime installed and configured.

 ### Quick Start